-Karitane is trialling an early parenting support shopfront model to be rolled out in shopping centres across NSW/Nationally.
-This shopfront model will create a soft entry point, free of stigma that allows all families opportunistic access to professional parenting advice and support.
-This will include emerging vulnerable families through to highly vulnerable families, with a particular emphasis on families who are unknown to support providers.
+With the support of local philanthropists and South West Sydney Local Health District, Karitane has established an exemplar integrated care Hub at Oran Park in South West Sydney..
+This model creates a soft entry point, free of stigma that allows all families opportunistic access to professional parenting advice and support.
+This includes emerging vulnerable families through to highly vulnerable families, with a particular emphasis on families who are unknown to support providers.

-The shopfront takes parenting support services to where the families are - local shopping centres.
-This model would extend the reach of early parenting services, and through early identification and intervention in community, reduce pressure on tertiary service waiting lists for the most vulnerable families.
-It will prevent deterioration and the requirement for more intensive resources such as residential unit admission or mental health services, and provide evidence-based low-level supports to families who just need some support.
+The shopfront/integrated care hubs takes parenting support services to where the families are - local shopping centres and is collocated with GPs, allied health and a range of health and well-being service.
+This model extends the reach of early parenting services, and through early identification and intervention in community, reduce pressure on tertiary service waiting lists for the most vulnerable families.
+It prevents deterioration and the requirement for more intensive resources such as residential unit admission or mental health services, and provide evidence-based low-level supports to families who just need some support.